Health & Wellness

 In the Child Nutrition and WIC Reauthorization Act of 2004, the U.S. Congress established a requirement that all school districts with a federally funded school meals program develop and implement wellness policies that address nutrition and physical activity by the beginning of the 2006-07 school year.

 So far this year, we have met to put goals in place and to outline our direction.
-We will be focusing our efforts in three main areas, health and wellness for students, the staff, and our community.
+We will be focusing our efforts on three main areas: health and wellness for students, the staff, and our community.
 You will see the promotion of a campaign from the Northern Virginia Healthy Kids Coalition called 9-5-2-1-0.

 If you have a special interest or would like to help with the committee, please let me know.
 We value your input!